 |Renewable energy||Birzhan Zharasbayev|

 |Environment and natural resources||Aigoul Kenjebayeva|

 |Intellectual property and technology||Victoria Simonova|

 |Litigation and dispute resolution||Victoria Simonova|

 |Private equity||Abai Shaikenov|

-|Real estate||Birzhan Zharasbayev|
+|Real estate and construction||Birzhan Zharasbayev|

-|Real estate||Abai Shaikenov|
+|Real estate and construction||Abai Shaikenov|

 |Restructuring, insolvency and bankruptcy||Victoria Simonova|